 Course No. Course Title Credits

-CGS 1100 Missas communitare A multi-cations 2

-CG3 1100 Microcomputer Applications 3
+CGS 1100 Microcomputer Applications 3

-COP 1332 or Programming in Visual Basic.net or 3
+COP 1332 or Programming in Visual Basic.net or

 COP 1030 Fundamental Programming Concepts 3

 CGS 1820 Web Programming 3

-0 0

 CTS 2120 Security Fundamentals 3

 CGS 2540 Database Management Systems 3

 CGS 2103 Spreadsheet Applications 3

 CIS 2321 or Introduction to Systems Analysis and

 CGS 2871 Design or Multimedia Computer 3

-Applications

-Total Ho urs 21
+Applications Total Hor ırs 21

-^{} Note: Courses in this section will be comprised of Required Technical Specialization courses and/or General Education courses needed to fulfill the requirements of the program.
+Note: Courses in this section will be comprised of Required Technical Specialization courses and/or General Education courses needed to fulfill the requirements of the program.
 Actual coursework required will vary based on the student's associate-level coursework.
 Students will work with their advisor to choose the necessary coursework for their program.
 A total of 21 credit hours is required.